-On Mideast Peace Plan, 'We Are Aiming For The Home Run': White House Adviser
+White House Adviser: On Mideast Peace Plan, 'We Are Aiming For The Home Run'

 On whether the Palestinians deserve to have independence the way Israelis have independence

 I would just say that you can't summarize such an extraordinarily complex conflict with the word "independence."
 You can't summarize the conflict with the words "two-state solution."
-There are just too many things, too many layers to this conflict, to allow one- or three-word slogans or phrases to summarize the conflict.
+There are just too many things, too many layers to this conflict to allow one- or three-word slogans or phrases to summarize the conflict.

 On the plan's framework

-The framework is essentially figuring out how to keep everybody, Israelis and Palestinians, ... safe, secure, prosperous.
+The framework is essentially figuring out how to keep everybody, Israelis and Palestinians ... safe, secure, prosperous.
 Better lives.

 And what we've done is ... roughly a 60-page document, plus some exhibits that will allow everybody, from teenagers to much older people, to understand how we think the conflict can be resolved — with a lot of hard work, compromise and of course negotiation — and allow people to ask themselves the tough question of "Will our lives be better off this way?
 Are we better off making these compromises so that once we sign" — we the Palestinians, in this case — "can create something unique and special and wildly successful?"

-And with the Israelis, be able to continue to be successful, but also feel safe and secure and accepted into the neighborhood that they live in, which is a rough and difficult neighborhood at times.
+And with the Israelis, be able to continue to be successful but also feel safe and secure and accepted into the neighborhood that they live in, which is a rough and difficult neighborhood at times.